igoogolx/lux-docs/docs/configuration/porxyRule.md

 :::warning

-Use it carefully with Fake DNS enabled.
+Use it carefully with Fake Ip enabled.

 :::